Proof of the geometric Langlands conjecture V: the multiplicity one theorem: The vacuum Poincar e object

 Since

 we have an action of $B(Z_G)$ on $\BA^r/T$, and the above map

 is $B(Z_G)$-equivariant.

-Since the horizontal arrows in \eqref{e:res diag} are smooth with affine space fibers (and hence, the corresponding pullback functors are fully faithful), we obtain that in order to prove Theorems \ref{t:end Poinc vac a} and \ref{t:end Poinc vac a'}, it suffices to perform the corresponding calculation on $\BA^r/T$.
+Since the horizontal arrows in \eqref{e:res diag} are towers of torsors with respect to vector group-stacks\footnote{I.e., we take group-stacks locally of the form $\CE_1/\CE_0$, where $\CE_0$ and $\CE_1$ are vector spaces, viewed as group-schemes.} (and hence, the corresponding pullback functors are fully faithful), we obtain that in order to prove Theorems \ref{t:end Poinc vac a} and \ref{t:end Poinc vac a'}, it suffices to perform the corresponding calculation on $\BA^r/T$.